apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**C.J.
-Stroud has Texans dreaming big, but maybe not big enough**
+**Ariana Grande Criticized After Defending Relationship**

-You can read more about it [here](https://theathletic.com/5200821/2024/01/14/cj-stroud-texans-browns-demeco-ryans/).
+You can read more about it [here](https://www.dailydot.com/news/ariana-grande-defending-relationship/).

 ## Requirements
 - Python 3.8